-In this category of 9 levels, the computer plays at reduced strength, to give practice to inexperienced opponents.
-It cuts short its calculations after examining a certain number of positions.
-The screen shows the computer's estimated playing strength in terms of international (Elo) rating points.
-(The 'Easy' levels are the same as the 9 'Elo levels' in 'Comfort' mode.)
+In this category of 8 levels, the computer plays at reduced strength, to give practice to inexperienced opponents.
+It cuts short its calculations after examining a certain number of positions (125 on the lowest of the 'Easy' levels; 16,000 on the highest).